Gobie/regex/README.md

 or recursion limit and `$subject` as well as `$pattern` are well formed UTF-8 strings (if UTF-8 is used).

 Two types of errors can happen here.
 We speak about compilation errors which trigger E_WARNING like input errors.
-Next there are runtime errors which we can deal with using `preg_last_error()` function.
+And runtime errors like hitting backtracking or recursion limit or encoding issues.
-Those are hitting backtracking or recursion limit and encoding issues.
+We can deal with those using `preg_last_error()` function.
 But only if compilation error didn't happen, otherwise this function is unreliable as it doesn't clear its state.

 More robust and less error-prone version: